How Buying DVC Points Direct Can Actually Be Cheaper Than Buying Resale

 We bought a September Use Year contract in February 2026.

-We also put the purchase on a credit card.
+We also put the entire purchase on a credit card that we paid off immediately

 Simple takeaway